compintell/Mooncake.jl/docs/src/developer_documentation/forwards_mode_design.md

 ## Forwards-Rule Interface

 Loosely, a rule for a function simultaneously
-1. performs same computation as the original function, and
+1. performs the same computation as the original function, and
 1. computes the Frechet derivative.

-This is best made concrete through a worked example.
+This is best explained through a worked example.
 Consider a function call
 ```julia
 z = f(x, y)